cmsc-vcu/cmsc508-fa2023-prj-mariokart_group47/README.md

 This link contains a video of deliverable 4 which summarizes the database design solution, discussion of any design tradeoffs, and reflections on the overall process:

 - https://vcu.mediaspace.kaltura.com/media/GMT20231016-033301_Recording_640x360/1_yrsn3bg4

+### Project Deliverable 7 Video
+This link contains a video of deliverable 7 which summarizes the entire project, not just the implementation.
+We also discuss future considerations and reflections on the project:

+- //